From Childhood Through College

 Dr. Nell is shown here performing a chiropractic examination on a young patient.
 This particular patient just happens to be her daughter Kim, who became a chiropractor herself many years later!

 Drs.
-Sid & Nell Williams very quickly became a Dynamic Duo in the chiropractic field.
-Many things are attributable to their success but part of what made them so special was their development of their Lasting Purpose philosophy.
+Sid & Nell Williams quickly became a Dynamic Duo in the chiropractic field.
+Part of what made them so special was their development of their Lasting Purpose philosophy.

 Lasting Purpose is an overall term for a philosophy which advocates the establishment of a mindset for Loving, Serving, and Giving out of your own abundance, just for the sake of doing so with no ulterior motives in mind.